Retro gaming controllers: prices, trade in values & places to sell

 Expect to get between $2 and $25 for most Sega Genesis, Dreamcast, Saturn and Master System controllers, with a few exceptions.
 A Sega Saturn Racing Wheel Arcade controller imported from Japan can be worth up to $55, while a Sega Saturn Virtua Stick can sell for up to $100.
-A special edition Sega Dreamcast ASCII Fight Stick FT can command up to $300.
+A special edition Sega Dreamcast ASCII Fight Stick FT can command $50 to $200.

 Original Xbox controllers are worth around $5 to $15, but if you have a rare color you can get more.
 For example, an ultra-rare translucent green Duke original Xbox controller can sell for as much as $65 – and much more if you have one in mint condition.

 Hori controllers manufactured for retro gaming systems are popular collector’s items that can fetch $50 to $150 or more.
 These controllers were imported from Japan and feature the same buttons used on arcade games.

 Where to sell retro gaming controllersYou can sell retro gaming controllers to online buyback stores like eStarland and Cash For Gamers, which offer instant quotes.
 Local selling options include video game retailers and classifieds like Craigslist and Facebook Marketplace.
 That said, eBay might be your best bet: the online marketplace is frequented by collectors who might be interested in your vintage video game controllers.

 Next: uSell Review: Trust or Not?